Greg Hawkes

-Gregory A. Hawkes (born October 22, 1952) is an American musician who is most notable as a founding member and the keyboardist of the American new wave band the Cars.
+Gregory A. Hawkes (born October 22, 1952) is an American musician and composer who is most notable as a founding member and the keyboardist of the American new wave band the Cars.

-Hawkes has played in various bands, including Martin Mull and his Fabulous Furniture and Richard and the Rabbits.
+Hawkes has also played in various bands, including Martin Mull and his Fabulous Furniture and Richard and the Rabbits.
 He was the last band member to join the Cars.
 Hawkes is credited with helping popularize new wave and synth-pop in American popular music through his work with the Cars.
 In 2018, Hawkes was inducted into the Rock and Roll Hall of Fame as a member of the Cars.

 Hawkes was also a member of the New Cars.
 He has done solo musical work and has worked as a session musician.

 Early life, education, and early career

 Hawkes was born on October 22, 1952.
 A native of Fulton, Maryland, he attended Atholton High School, where he played in a band called Teeth.
 He then attended Berklee College of Music for two years, majoring in composition and flute.
 He left college to play in various bands, including Martin Mull and his Fabulous Furniture, in which he played flute, saxophone, and clarinet.
 He also played in a band called Richard and the Rabbits, which included future Cars bandmates Ric Ocasek and Benjamin Orr.